 He managed for two years a private show jumping team which competed in Europe.

 DS Equine can provide design, full project management and site management services for turnkey projects.
-David is the equine advisor to Loddon Equestrian Ltd, and Spinks when they are involved with large scale equestrian developments.
+David is an equine advisor to many large scale equestrian developments.

-David is currently providing business strategy advice to GW Equine on the next stage of their development in show jumping, and Equi Performance Ltd, a new business which will specialise in equine performance and fitness.
-He also designed and developed Cortium Sports equine facility in England.
+David is currently providing business strategy advice to GW Equine on the next stage of their development in show jumping.
+He also designed and developed Cortium Sports equine facility and Park Place’s polo facility in England.
 In racing he advises GOW Equine at Newmarket on all property related matters.

 One of David’s niches in the market is acting for high net worth individuals, who demand the very best in modern facilities.
 He has built a reputation as a very discreet and trusted agent for such individuals.